WaleedJubeh/FastCss/readme.md

 # FastCss

- Are you very tired  to repeat yourself ! 😴😓
+ Are you very tired of repeating yourself ! 😴😓

  In each project you wrote the same code! 🌌

- Are you need to make css code or override the classes for each responsive query ? 🚗🚙🚌🚎
+ Do you need to make css code or override the classes for each responsive query ? 🚗🚙🚌🚎

 ## We Are the Solution ✅✅✅